-Building Energy Systems Minor
+Minor in Building Energy Systems (Non-Teaching)

 The Mechanical and Industrial Engineering Department within the Norm Asbjornson College of Engineering offers a non-teaching minor called the Building Energy Systems Minor.
 This minor provides a suite of courses from a wide variety of disciplines, which are relevant to the built environment.
 Students must satisfy the degree requirements for an ME, MET, CE, CET, EE or Arch degree plus the following courses to obtain a Building Energy Systems Minor.